 Five Services Landlords Could Provide for Seniors

-- House maintenance, mowing lawns, shoveling snow, raking leaves.
+House maintenance, mowing lawns, shovelling snow, raking leaves.

 The tenant is not legally responsible for maintenance, but many tenants assume it anyways.
 For a senior having a hard time a self propelled mulching mower, self start snow blower or leaf blower may make a world of difference.
 Eventually you may have to get a service to perform these tasks.